Where to Buy

 GBM Assessment (Score: 8.5/10)

-Aldous Huxley's Brave New World imagines a dystopia sustained not by force but by pleasure — through genetic engineering, psychological conditioning, and the sedative drug soma — making it one of the most prescient novels of the twentieth century.
+Aldous Huxley's Brave New World imagines a dystopia sustained not by force but by pleasure — through genetic engineering, psychological conditioning, and the sedative drug soma — making it a prescient novels of the twentieth century.
 Its vision of a society that trades freedom for comfort has grown only more relevant with advances in biotechnology, pharmacology, and mass entertainment.

 Depression-Era Literature, 1931-1932